 Radio Access Technology: Type of technology used for radio access, for instance E-UTRA, UTRA, GSM, CDMA2000 1xEV-DO (HRPD) or CDMA2000 1x (1xRTT).

+Registered NHN: This is the NHN on which certain Location Registration outcomes have occurred (see MFA TS MF.202 [MF-1])

-Registered PLMN: This is the PLMN on which certain Location Registration outcomes have occurred [5].
+Registered PLMN: This is the PLMN on which certain Location Registration outcomes have occurred (see 3GPP TS 23.122 [5]).

 Registration Area: (NAS) registration area is an area in which the UE may roam without a need to perform location registration, which is a NAS procedure.